PnS2018/pns2018.github.com/session_03.md

 ---

 Conventionally, we call the first layer as the input layer, the last layer as the output layer, and the rest of layers as hidden layers.
+The input layer has a special array of neurons where each neuron has only one input value, the parameters are fixed as $$\{\mathbf{W}^{1}=\mathbf{I}, \mathbf{b}^{1}=\mathbf{0}\}$$ where $$\mathbf{I}$$ is the identity matrix.

 Note that from the architecture point of view, MLP network is a generalization to Linear Regression and Logistic Regression (see [Session 2](./session_02.html)).
-Linear Regression and Logistic Regression are MLP networks without any hidden layer.
+Linear Regression and Logistic Regression are MLP networks that has two layers.
 Furthermore, the activation functions of the Linear Regression and Logistic Regression is $$f(x)=x$$ and $$f(x)=\sigma(x)$$ respectively.

 The most profound mathematical argument on the MLP network may be the _Universal Approximation Theorem_.
 This theorem states that a MLP network with a single hidden layer that contains finite number of neurons can uniformly approximate the target function $$f$$ with arbitrary precision.
 This theorem was firstly proved by George Cybenko in 1989 for Sigmoid activation functions.
 This theorem then generated a huge influence on researchers back in the 1990s and early 2000s.
 Because a three-layered MLP network is a universal function approximator, researchers refused to go beyond three layers given limited computing resources.
 However, the theorem does not give any information on how long the network takes to find a good approximation.
 And in practice, we usually found that it is usually very time costly compared to deeper architectures.

+__Remark__: Because the MLP layer densely connects all the neurons between two layers, it is also referred to as Fully-Connected Layer or Dense Layer.

 ## Convolutional Nerual Networks